SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-cancel-raid.md

   - commands/272
 ---

-Cancels a ongoing Raid, as long as it is before the countdown timer has expired, or the broadcaster has clicked the Raid Now button.
+Cancels an ongoing raid, as long as the countdown timer has not expired and the broadcaster has not clicked the Raid Now button.

+If **Channel** is empty, SAMMI uses the default Twitch account.

 | Box Name | Type | Description |
 |-------|--------|--------
 Channel|String|The channel to cancel the ongoing raid in {:class='table table-primary'}

+{% include alert.html text="Requires the <code>channel:manage:raids</code> Twitch scope." type="info" %}